-The Company rely mainly on long-term debt obligations to fund their construction activities.
-To the extent available at acceptable terms, utilized non-recourse debt to fund a significant portion of the capital expenditures and investments required to construct and acquire our wind and solar power plants and related assets.
-The Company's non-recourse financing is designed to limit default risk and is a combination of fixed and variable interest rate instruments.
+The company rely mainly on long-term debt obligations to fund their construction activities.
+To the extent available at acceptable terms, utilized non-recourse debt to fund a significant portion of the capital expenditures and investments required to construct and acquire wind power plants and related assets.
+Our non-recourse financing is designed to limit cross default risk to the Parent Company or other subsidiaries and affiliates.
+Our non-recourse long-term debt is a combination of fixed and variable interest rate instruments.
 In addition, the debt is typically denominated in the currency that matches the currency of the revenue expected to be generated from the benefiting project, thereby reducing currency risk.
-The majority of non-recourse debt is funded by banks and financial institutions, with debt capacity supplemented by unsecured loan from related party.
+The Majority of non-recourse debt is funded by banks and financial institutions, with debt capacity supplemented by unsecured loan from related party.

-The table below summarizes the maturity profile of financial liabilities of Company based on contractual undiscounted payments;
+The table below summarizes the maturity profile of financial liabilities of Company based on contractual undiscounted payments: